 1. Use a Detergent Specifically For Sheets

 If you’re going to wash your sheets every two weeks, you need a detergent specifically designed for sheet washing so as not to wear out your bedding too quickly.
-This Le Blanc Lavender Linen Wash is made to deal with fine household linens.
+This is made to deal with fine household linens.
 It works without using harsh chemicals or requiring hot water, which helps to preserve the integrity of your linens.
 In addition, the detergent has a wild lavender scent, which includes hints of bergamot, rosemary and eucalyptus, to leave your sheets smelling divine.

 2. Try a Laundry Sanitizer

 In addition to using a detergent, it’s a good idea to add a laundry sanitizer into the mix to further clean your sheets.
-Products like this Lysol Laundry Sanitizer Additive can be added to your rinse cycle to kill up to 99.9% of bacteria not removed by the detergent alone.
-The sanitizer works in both warm and cold washes and is completely free from bleach.
+Products like this he sanitizer works in both warm and cold washes and is completely free from bleach.
 In addition to being useful on bed sheets, this laundry addition is an effective answer to stinky gym clothes, underwear, towels and children’s clothing.